Do you have a

-Then click on Asio control panel to open Asio4alll settings.
+Then click on the Asio control panel to open Asio4alll settings.

-In Asio driver go to Settings by click on ‘wrench’ icon.
+In Asio driver go to Settings by click on the ‘wrench’ icon.

 There you can see all your computer WDM device list, select your input and output device.
 In this case, is your audio interface.
 You won’t use the onboard audio device for serious audio recording.
 Believe me, it’s awful.